Chelmsford Amateur Radio

 To Bob Tokley G4MDB for coming and giving Patrick a break on the HF station.

-To David Davis G3SVI and Myra Davis M0MYR who came both Saturday and Sunday and
+To David Davis G3SVI and Myra Davis M0MYR who came both Saturday and Sunday and worked with us to set up and operate.

 To Adrian Soane M0ABY and his wife who came from St. Albans to be with us for the day on Sunday.